babab/dotfiles/README.rst

  A fancy alias for ``du -h | sort -h`` that tees output before showing a sorted version at the end, paged with less.
 `envtest <bin/envtest>`_
- Check paths of python, pip and virtual environment `htmlcount <bin/htmlcount>`_
+ Check paths of python, pip and virtual environment `git-remote-gh <bin/git-remote-gh>`_
+ Configure remote urls for a public Github repository (using https for fetch / ssh for push) `htmlcount <bin/htmlcount>`_
  Count html elements in a html files or stdin.
 `loadavg <bin/loadavg>`_